-Sponsored search services primarily include priority placements in our search directory and pay-for-click services consisting of displaying the text-based links of our advertisers on our Websites and our Website Alliance network.
-Revenues from pay-for-click services accounted for approximately 75% of the total sponsored search revenues for the first quarter of 2010, compared to 60% for the first quarter of 2009.
+Sponsored search services primarily include priority placements in our search directory and pay-for-click services.
+Revenues from pay-for-click services accounted for approximately 80% and 78%, respectively, of the total sponsored search revenues for the three and six months ended June 30, 2010, compared to 71% and 66%, respectively, in the corresponding periods in 2009.